10 Mistakes College Students Make When It Comes To Writing Papers Part 1

-Today’s blog post is a part of a two part series and is all about writing papers in college.
-I have been grading a lot of papers lately, and this has given me some important insight into things that college students do while writing papers (as well as making me think about all the things that I do while writing my own papers.)
+Today’s blog post is a part of a two-part series and is all about writing papers in college.
+I have been grading a lot of papers lately, and this has given me some valuable insight into things that college students do while writing papers (as well as making me think about all the things that I do while writing my papers.)
 Being a graduate assistant has really opened my eyes as a writer and made me think about what I could be doing to write better papers.
 Today on the blog I am going to be sharing five of the ten mistakes that college students make when it comes to writing papers in college.

 1. Students Don’t Start Their Papers Early Enough

 You need to start your paper early enough so that you have a decent amount of time to work with it, fix it, and perfect it.
 As a college student (and a graduate student) I like to procrastinate.
 I am not going to lie to you as if I have everything figured out.
 Together we have to strive to stop this bad habit.
 Writing a paper is a process, and it should be treated as such.
 Writing your paper in smaller chunks instead of 10 pages at a time in two days will work so much better for you.
 Stop stressing out by giving yourself time to work on your paper.

 When you first receive a paper prompt, come up with a plan.
 Make sure you know when your paper is due, and make it due in your planner a few days before that date.
 Writing down the due date early helps you have time to read it and revise it.

 In your plan, break up your paper into smaller chunks.
 Have a date when you want your:

 If this is a bigger paper project break it down even further.
 What sections do you need in your paper?
 Break it down, so your article has steps.